Decision Making under Costly Sequential Information Acquisition: the Paradigm of Reversible and Irreversible Decisions: Introduction

 Mathematically, the model gives rise to a sequential optimal stopping problem with two different informational regimes, differentiated by the initial, coarser signal and the subsequent, finer one.
 More precisely, the obstacle term in the ``outer'' decision making problem is itself a value function of another, ``nested'', optimal stopping problem.
 Each of these two problems corresponds to distinct informational sources, costs, and utility flows and their analysis highlights the complex interactions between decisions, information sources, learning, and the associated payoffs and costs.

-We analyze the underlying problems using predominantly viscosity solution techniques, for enough regularity may not be always achieved.
+\paragraph{Technical contribution.} We analyze the underlying problems primarily through viscosity solution techniques, as sufficient regularity is not always guaranteed.
 Furthermore, viscosity arguments allow for a unified approach to obtain existence, uniqueness, and comparison results.
-They are also flexible enough to perform sensitivity analysis and to study the limiting behavior of the solutions and the free boundaries, by building suitable sub- and super-solutions.
-Methodologically, our approach thus differs from existing ones which are based on traditional optimal stopping techniques.
-As a matter of fact, a special/benchmark case of what we consider is the single decision (irreversible) problem, which has been extensively analyzed; see, for example, \cite{che2019optimal,fudenberg2018speed,moscarini2001optimal,zhong2017optimal}.
-Our approach offers a complementary way to analyze it.
-We also note that, from a mathematical perspective, the concepts of ``reversible'' and ``irreversible'' decisions can be unified under the optimal stopping problem framework we propose but with a general, considerably more complex obstacle.
-However, the nature of this obstacle differs for each type of decision.
-The modeling approach herein offers a novel framework for developing more complex interactions among decisions, information sources, and information costs achieved through a sequence of nested obstacles.
+They are, also, flexible enough to perform sensitivity analysis and to study the limiting behavior of the solutions and the free boundaries, by building suitable viscosity sub- and super- solutions.
+Methodologically, our approach thus differs from traditional optimal stopping methods that rely on smooth fit or explicit free-boundary characterizations; see, for example, \cite{fudenberg2018speed,guo2001explicit,peskir2006optimal,van1976optimal}.
+Our viscosity techniques remain valid even when such conditions break down, offering a more flexible and generalizable analytical framework.
+In addition, their strong robustness and stability properties considerably facilitate the construction of numerical schemes when analytic solutions fail to exist.

+Another key novelty of our work is the integration of reversible and irreversible decisions within a single optimal stopping framework, with a general, considerably more complex obstacle.
+Classical models typically treat irreversible decisions as stopping problems with fixed terminal conditions; see, for example, \cite{che2019optimal,fudenberg2018speed,moscarini2001optimal,zhong2017optimal}.
+Our formulation introduces a sequence of nested obstacle problems to capture interactions between sequential decisions, information sources, and acquisition costs, significantly extending standard models.
+The nature of this obstacle differs for each type of decision.
+The modeling approach herein offers a structural, both methodological and analytical, template to build new models and to analyze multi-stage decision-making with evolving costly information.

-\paragraph{Related Literature.} Our work is related to two lines of literature, one on decision making under \textit{costly information acquisition} and one on stochastic control with \textit{filtering}.
+\paragraph{Related Literature.} Our work is related to two distinct lines of literature, one on decision making under \textit{costly information acquisition} and one on stochastic control with \textit{filtering}.